BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/XRechnung/new and planned/_index.md

 ## Released versions

+### Version 2.9.0.13 - 22.07.2024
+Corrections:
+- The record ID will now be written to the activity entry table, to allow viewing XRechnungen from the document page.

 ### Version 2.9.0.12 - 29.05.2024
 Corrections:
 - The use of report layouts in combination with Connector 365 Easy Batch has been standardized.